timvantilborgh/VUB-theme-xaringan/README.md

 # VUB-theme-xaringan
 A css theme for Xaringan presentations using style elements of the Vrije Universiteit Brussel (VUB).

-The theme is based on the rutgers theme by Joseph Casillas (https://github.com/jvcasillas/ru_xaringan).
+The theme is based on the [Rutgers theme by Joseph Casillas](https://github.com/jvcasillas/ru_xaringan).
 Alterations include:

 - Colorscheme of VUB
-- Roboto fonts of VUB
+- Roboto font
+- VUB logo added to title slide and closing slide

 ## Example